elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/course_checklist.md

 	Have I deleted content from a course copy I no longer need such as old discussion board posts and announcements?
 	Have I setup my course folders?
 	Have I created my assignments?
-	Have I setup my gradebook and hidden gradebook columns?
+	Have I setup my gradebook and muted gradebook columns?
 	Have I created all the course content I will need?
 	Have I checked my links (to readings, videos, etc.) to make sure they work?
-	Have I setup availability dates for content?
+	Have I setup availability dates for my Modules?
 	Do I have a MyMedia account?
 	Have I made my course available to students?
 	Have I posted expectations for participation and feedback?
-	Have I setup or inquired about any additional tools I will be using (PeerScholar, Techsmith Relay, Blackboard Collaborate, etc.)
+	Have I setup or inquired about any additional tools I will be using (Turnitin, Techsmith Relay, BB Collaborate, etc.)

 ## After Opening Your Course to Students
 Consider: